Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 mv s5cmd /usr/local/bin
 ```

 After this you should be able to run `s5cmd version`.
-For viewing full functionality run `s5cmd -h`
+For viewing full functionality run `s5cmd -h`.

 ### Differences to the official CLI